TREONIS/eris-contracts/README.md

 ### eris-db server

-You need a running [eris-db](https://github.com/eris-ltd/eris-db) server. `eris-db` is a server wrapper for [Tendermint](https://github.com/tendermint/tendermint), which is the actual blockchain-client.

 #### Native

 `eris-db` server is officially supported on Ubuntu `14.04`, `14.10` and `15.04`.
 Installation instructions can be found in its `README.md` file.